YoushahAnjumCh/AlethaHealth/README.md

 This separation of concerns allows for a more modular, testable, and maintainable codebase.
 It follows the principles of **Clean Code**, emphasizing readability and simplicity.

+I  used the Gemini CLI for automate the generation of boilerplate code and documentation, accelerate workflow.

+Implemented CI/CD Pipeline for automation

 ## How to Run the App

 1. Make sure you have Flutter installed.